 The separated cases are evaluated from left to right by the shape matching algorithm.
 If any of them are matched successfully with the shape of input argument(s), the matching process will terminate and return the corresponding shape result.

-CASE Each case in the caselist can be divided into two parts, a pattern list side and a shape output list side, separated by an ARROW (->) symbol.
-All the pattern list expressions will be on the left-hand side of the ARROW symbol, and all the shape output list expressions will be on the right-hand side.
+b) CASE: Each case in the caselist can be divided into two parts, a pattern list side and a shape output list side, separated by an ARROW (->) symbol.